 If you’re not using pay-per-click (PPC) advertising to increase sales, or if you’re using PPC but not taking the time to optimize and add negative keywords to your paid ads you might not end up in front of the right people and be making a costly mistake.
+What are negative keywords and why are they important?

 Consider for example the following metrics about Google AdWords: